The Future of Performance Engineering

 The current test automation trends capture the essence of performance engineering through the following questions:

 Business requirements act as the primary driving factor behind performance engineering.
 Performance testing simulates how the system will perform under production load, and accordingly anticipates the issues that may crop up during heavy load scenarios.
-Thus, potential issues are identified in the early stages of software development and are addressed accordingly.
+Thus, potential problems are identified in the early stages of software development and are addressed therefore.

 As the software goes down the production and developmental line, the cost of fixing the bug increases proportionately.
 Hence, performance testing is required for the early detection of performance issues.

 Performance testing tools mimic the condition for the highest production load to locate performance bottlenecks.
-Performance engineers make use of effective techniques to optimize the software in order to boost software performance through every stage of the application development process.
+Performance engineers use effective techniques to optimize the software to boost software performance through every stage of the application development process.

 Since one can understand that performance testing is a distinctive Quality Assurance process, it must occur once every round of development.
 It is a continuous process that prevails through the many phases of the development cycle, right from design to final QA phase.

-Performance engineering involves dedicated certified professionals who can not only conduct the performance tests but also act upon the results.
+Performance engineering involves dedicated certified professionals who can conduct the performance tests and act upon the results.
 Since performance engineering is involved in every stage of product development, everyone – from designers to developers to QA testers – participates in performance engineering.
-Thus, it adds agile methodologies in the mix and ensures that when the product reaches the QA stage, it would already be in its optimized state.
+Thus, it adds agile methodologies in the mix and ensures that it would already be in its optimized state when the product reaches the QA stage.

 Importance and Benefits of Performance Engineering

-The greatest advantage of performance testing is that it identifies performance-related issues in the nascent stages of product development.
+The greatest advantage of performance testing is that it identifies performance-related issues in the nascent product development stages.
 Hence, time, money, and resources are efficiently used during the complete lifecycle.
 Accordingly, performance engineering facilitates rapid application delivery with minimum issues.

 A few other benefits of performance engineering include: